Contemporary Philosophy of Culture

 undergraduate

-This course explores the nature of cultural experience – artistic, interpretive, or educational – within the contemporary landscape of technology, virtuality, fragmentation, subjectivity, and globalisation.
-We question whether a fundamental aspect of our existential and cultural experiences is fading due to the pervasive influence of technology and broader socio-economic shifts.
-This vital aspect, distinct from self-centered subjectivity, may depend on our capacity for openness to ‘otherness’.
+This course explores the nature of cultural experience whether artistic, interpretive, or educational, within the contemporary landscape of technology, virtuality, fragmentation, subjectivity, and globalisation.
+It questions whether a fundamental aspect of our existential and cultural experiences is fading due to the pervasive influence of technology and broader socio-economic shifts.
+This vital aspect, unlike self-centered subjectivity, may depend on our capacity for availability to ‘otherness’.
 The course investigates the relevance of fostering such an ethical awareness in a world dominated by transient, casual modes of self-expression.
-Ultimately, it asks: do our existential and cultural formations gain meaning only when situated in the context of otherness – be it a community, a person, a field, or a broader social, economic, or political reality?
+Ultimately, it asks: Do our existential and cultural formations gain meaning only when relating to other persons or other things, be it a community, a person, a field, or a broader social, economic, or political reality?

 Lectures